2NTelekomunikace/node-red-flow-examples/Bulk configuration change/README.md

 ### Troubleshooting

-* **Upload was successful, but nothing changed"**: Make sure that the configuration structure is correct and does not contain any typos; the device may accept the configuration with typos, but the actual configuration will not change because the device will ignore the incorrectly configured parameters.
+* **Upload was successful, but nothing changed:** Make sure that the configuration structure is correct and does not contain any typos; the device may accept the configuration with typos, but the actual configuration will not change because the device will ignore the incorrectly configured parameters.

 ### Limitations and Known issues: